MakSobo80/tidprinf/documentation/test-documentation/test_dealing.md

 # `test_dealing.py`

-This file contains unit tests for the `deal_cards` function, which is responsible for distributing cards to players and the community in a Texas Hold'em game.
+This file contains unit tests for the `deal_cards` function, which is responsible for distributing cards to players.
 The tests ensure that the function behaves correctly under various scenarios.

 ## Dependencies